 “So that wasn’t the bad news?”
 If losing your memory and personality was the good news, what could the bad news possibly be?

-“Unfortunately, Jennifer, the way we ensure that your memories are kept safe seems, well, rather barbaric by today’s standards.
+“Unfortunately, Jada, the way we ensure that your memories are kept safe seems, well, rather barbaric by today’s standards.
 While a loss of your memory would typically go unnoticed by your family, and certainly by you, this next part you’ll remember forever.”
-Linda apparently knew that this was her cue, and handed Michael a large metallic object.
+Linda apparently knew that this was her cue and handed Michael a large metallic object.
 “This,” Michael said, “is the bad news.”

 Michael held a large, silver cylinder in his hand.
-As he held it up, the multitude of lights in the control room reflected off the object, almost as if it were a mirror.
-It was extremely shiny, and looked very hi-tech.
+As he held it up, the multitude of lights in the control room reflected off the object, almost as if it were a mirror, or a multifaceted prism.
+It was extremely shiny and looked very hi-tech.
 But while the cylinder itself looked important, the aspect my eyes were naturally transfixed on lay at the end of the cylinder.
 It appeared as though they had decided to attach the longest, thickest needle possible on to the end of the cylinder.
 That couldn’t possibly be going into me, could it?

 My eyes must have screamed all my questions and fears to Michael, because he immediately put his arm around me and began to answer my unspoken inquiries.
-“Yes, Jennifer, this is meant for you.
+“Yes, Jada, this is meant for you.
 We may be able to live wirelessly with every other form of technology, but humans haven’t been taken to that level yet - with a few exceptions, of course.
 We need to access your DNA, your neurons, your muscular system, your cardiovascular system, and everything else you can imagine.
 This is the only way we can do that.”

 I knew that made perfect sense.
 Really, I did.
 And like I told you earlier, knowing, for me, tended to supersede my emotions.
 But when it came to needles – especially needles of titanic proportions – that otherwise distinguishable line became very, very fuzzy.
 Fortunately, my personality provided me with a backup plan for those moments where my mind failed to suppress my emotions.
 My mother and father knew of this ability well, because I tended to use it with them the most.
 I called it determination and indomitability.
-My parents called it stubbornness and blockheadedness.
+My parents called it stubbornness.
 But whatever it was, I had it.
-There was no way I planned and hoped for so long to make it to Ardua, only to turn back because of a six inch needle.
+There was no way I planned and hoped for so long to make it to Ardua only to turn back because of a six inch needle.

 “I understand.”
 I said, quietly but surely.
 It’s all I could say.